FraserProvan2/OSRS-player-stats-API/API/readme.md

 ### POST `oauth/token` ###

 This is the API request to setup the Oauth Client, this request is part of the installation of the API.
 You must make the request `POST api/account/signup` before you make your Oauth token as its part of the required form data.
 You must use settings from your `Oauth_clients` table.
-The Grant Client will always be ID.
+The Grant Client will always be the ID 2.
 You will need the Client ID and Secret from record 2.

 Once the successful request is made the necessary tokens will be created (access and refresh tokens).